 | August 10 | Robin Hood Dell West | Philadelphia, PA | Jimmy Buffett | One show at 8:00 p.m. |

-| August 11 | Merriweather Post Pavilion | Columbia, MD | Pure Prairie League | One show at 7:30 p.m. |
+| August 11 | Merriweather Post Pavilion | Columbia, MD | Pure Prairie League | One show at 7:30 p.m.
+A headlining show at the Robin Hood Dell West on this date was canceled in early July and Poco was added to the Jimmy Buffett show on August 10. |

-| August 12 | Music Inn | Lenox, MA | David Bromberg, Aztec Two Step | 4,316 attend this show |
+| August 12 | Music Inn | Lenox, MA | David Bromberg, Aztec Two Step | One show at 4:00 p.m.
+4,316 attend this show |

-| August 14 | Calderone Concert Theatre | Hempstead, NY | One show at 8:00 p.m. | |
+| August 14 | Calderone Concert Theatre | Hempstead, NY | Just learned that this show was canceled a month prior. | |

 | August 15 | Garden State Arts Center | Holmdel, NJ | Steve Forbert | |